Best Graphic Design Tools for Small Business 2026: 8 Top Picks Reviewed

 - Limited if you want to design from scratch

-- Logo maker is functional but not a substitute for a real brand designer
+- Logo maker is functional but not a replacement for hiring a real brand designer

 - Output quality for some video templates can feel generic

-- Not a full design suite — best used alongside another tool
+- Not a complete design suite — best used alongside another tool

-Bottom line: Placeit should be in every e-commerce or product-based small business's toolkit.
-At under $8/month, the mockup library alone is worth the price.
+Bottom line: Placeit belongs in every e-commerce or product-based small business's toolkit.
+Under $8/month, the mockup library alone is worth it.

 6. Affinity Designer — Best Affordable Pro Vector Design

-Affinity Designer by Serif is the professional designer's answer to "I don't want to pay Adobe's subscription forever."
-It's a full-featured vector and raster design application — comparable to Illustrator in many respects — available as a one-time purchase.
+Affinity Designer by Serif is the professional designer's answer to "I'm not paying Adobe subscription fees forever."
+It's a full-featured vector and raster design application — comparable to Illustrator in many ways — available as a one-time purchase.

-Version 2 (current as of 2026) brought significant performance improvements, a revamped UI, and compatibility with the full Affinity suite (Affinity Photo and Affinity Publisher).
-If you have design experience and want professional output without the monthly fee, Affinity Designer is the best deal in the industry.
+Version 2 (current as of 2026) brought serious performance improvements, a revamped UI, and full compatibility with the Affinity suite (Affinity Photo and Affinity Publisher).
+If you have design experience and want professional output without endless monthly fees, Affinity Designer is the best deal in the business.

 Key Features